 Los Angeles, Costa Rica

-Totally remade by new owner Jim Damalas, following his success at Hotel Si Como No, in Manuel Antonio, this newly relaunched mountain resort wears a lively contemporary liverie that establishes it as the finest hotel of its type in the country.
+A total contrast to owner Jim Damalas' Pacific coast resort, Hotel Si Como No, in Manuel Antonio, this revamped, cloud–coccooned mountain resort wears a lively contemporary livery that establishes it as the finest hotel of its type in the country.

 For years the old Hotel Villablanca offered a reclusive location atop the Continental Divide on the edge of the Los Angeles reserve, appealing to birders and hikers while remaining a rather modest hostelry of only modest appeal.
-In 2005, Hollywood producer turned hotelier, Jim Damalas, bought the hotel and a portion of the 800–hectare Los Angeles reserve from former president Rodrigo Corazo and with impeccable vision executed a magical
+In 2005, Hollywood producer turned hotelier, Jim Damalas, bought the hotel—which originated as a farmhouse—and a portion of the 800–hectare Los Angeles reserve from former president Rodrigo Corazo and with impeccable vision executed a magical transformation.

-A winding country line framed by lime–green pastures leads to the property, set in landscaped grounds on the edge of the hotel's own El Silencio de los Angeles, reserve.
-The main lodge once functioned as a farmhouse and retains its exquisite and quintessential Costa Rican yesteryear exterior, with a broad wraparound terra cotta terrace beneath red–tile–roof eaves.
+A winding country line framed by lime–green pastures leads to the property, set in landscaped grounds on the edge of the hotel's own El Silencio de los Angeles, reserve. he main lodge retains its exquisite and quintessential Costa Rican yesteryear exterior, with a broad wraparound terra cotta terrace beneath red–tile–roof eaves.
 The lobby, however, is an introduction to a whole new world.
 Its lovely use of a bamboo ceiling, gray tile floor, and copper–slate backdrop are thoroughly contemporary, setting a tone of sophistication that extends beyond electronically–operated sliding glass doors into the sumptuous lounge.
 Here, the original terra–cotta floor merges into glazed cement, logs blaze in twin hearths with copper chimneys, and colonial–themed wrought–iron chandeliers hover over Italian leather sofas.
 A hip bar with high stools has flat–screen TVs.

 When not hiking the manicured trails on guided and self–guided hikes in El Silencio reserve, guests can settle with popcorn and cola in a 42–seat surround–sound theater where nightly documentaries and Hollywood movies are screened.
 Guest enjoy a game of pool or lounge around watching TV in an upstairs library and games room, or indulge in a him–and–her massage in the small yet exquisite spa.
-Horseback rides and a canopy tour are available at the adjoining Los Angeles Cloud Forest Adventure Park.
+Horseback rides and a canopy tour are available at the adjoining Los Angeles Cloud Forest Adventure Park, and guests can even milk cows on the neighboring farm.
 The gift store is stocked with quality art, crafts and jewelry.
 And the hotel grounds host La Mariana Wedding Chapel––a simple chapel graced by a ceiling inlaid with painted ceramic tiles.

 The staff are drawn entirely from the local community and perform enthusiastically, adding to the immense pleasure of a stay at this often–mist–shrouded hotel.